 You’ve spent a lot of time and resources over the years to build up your candidate database.
-The only problem is, at any given time, most of your database sits dormant.
+The only problem is, at any given time, most of your database sits dormant and your active talent turn to passive candidates.
 Some may have applied and never interviewed, while others simply applied and never heard back, or even interviewed but didn’t get the job.

 And that’s worth celebrating 👏.